"

 Nonverbal cues—including those defined above—play a pivotal role in reinforcing, contradicting, or replacing verbal messages.
 In personal relationships, behaviors like a warm smile, a gentle touch, or sustained eye contact can convey affection, support, and attentiveness more effectively than words alone.
 For instance, a gentle hand squeeze can communicate comfort and empathy during challenging times, often surpassing the impact of verbal reassurances (Sauter, 2017).
 Using relationship-appropriate nonverbal messages provides communicators with a variety of strategies when conveying their feelings.

 In professional settings, nonverbal communication is equally important.
-During job interviews, maintaining eye contact, offering a firm handshake, adopting confident posture, and maintaining a well-kept personal appearance can create a positive impression and signal professionalism.
+For example, during job interviews, maintaining eye contact, offering a firm handshake, adopting confident posture, and maintaining a well-kept personal appearance can create a positive impression and signal professionalism.
 Conversely, avoiding eye contact, slouching, or fidgeting may convey nervousness or lack of confidence, even if verbal responses are strong.
 These nonverbal behaviors can significantly influence hiring decisions and workplace dynamics (Burgoon et al., 2021).

 Nonverbal behaviors are often categorized as “soft skills” and “hard skills.”
 Soft skills are a cluster of personal attributes and interpersonal abilities that enable individuals to interact effectively and harmoniously with others.
 Meanwhile, hard skills are technical knowledge or occupational proficiencies that are often quantifiable (e.g., coding, accounting, operating machinery).
 Therefore, soft skills are more about how you work and interact.
 They include qualities like communication, teamwork, problem solving, adaptability, emotional intelligence, and leadership.
 These skills are highly valued across all industries because they contribute significantly to productivity, collaboration, and a positive work environment.

-An example of this is if a friend is sharing a deeply personal struggle or a tough experience.
+An example of this is if a friend shares a deeply personal struggle or a tough experience.
 A soft skill like empathy is critical here.
 While verbal responses of support are important, the nonverbal communication can powerfully convey empathy.
 For instance, if you maintain gentle eye contact, offer a soft, concerned facial expression (like a slight furrowing of the brow or a downward turn of the lips), subtly lean in, and perhaps offer a comforting, brief touch on the arm, you are nonverbally communicating that you understand and share in their feelings.
 This nonverbal display of empathy, a vital soft skill, makes your friend feel truly understood and supported, deepening your connection.

 In digital communication, nonverbal cues have evolved to fit virtual environments (Petruca-Rosa, 2023).
 Emojis, GIFs, and punctuation marks are often used to convey tone and emotion in text-based exchanges (Grishechko, 2023).
 For example, a smiley face emoji can soften a message’s tone, while excessive exclamation marks might indicate excitement or urgency.
-In addition, video conferencing platforms, such as Zoom and Teams, have introduced nonverbal elements, such as facial expressions and gestures, due to limited eye contact and poor camera placement.
+In addition, video conferencing platforms, like Zoom and Teams, have introduced nonverbal elements, such as facial expressions and gestures, due to limited eye contact and poor camera placement.
 Mastering these digital nonverbal cues is essential for maintaining clear and meaningful communication (Baylor, 2020).
 Digital communication may translate to different types of appropriate nonverbal behavior, but the importance in conveying your intended message remains.

 The appropriateness and interpretation of nonverbal cues depend on the context, relationship, and cultural setting.
 For instance, a pat on the back might be encouraging in a personal setting but overly familiar in a formal environment.
 Similarly, a casual tone of voice with friends might seem disrespectful in a professional meeting (Segrin & Flora, 2019).
 Acknowledging power dynamics and expressions of respect are important when encoding nonverbal messages across contexts.